jgateley/FootSmart/README.md

 3. Convert your FootSmart file to a backup format file: `./footsmart myconfig.yaml myconfig_backup.json` or using python: `python3 footsmart.py myconfig.yaml myconfig_backup.json`
 4. Load the `myconfig_backup.json` file via the `Controller Backup` tab.
 5. Restart the controller.
-5. Make changes to the FootSmart file as needed and repeat steps 3 and 4.
+6Make changes to the FootSmart file as needed and repeat steps 3 and 4.

 ### Advanced Use
 There is also a _simple_ format, in addition to the backup and FootSmart formats.
-The simple format is a simple version of the backup format, intended to be human readable, but without any of the features of FootSmart.
+The simple format is a simple version of the backup format, intended to be human-readable, but without any of the features of FootSmart.
 It allows you to see exactly what is in your current configuration.

 ## Human editable Configuration file
 The MC6Pro backup files are JSON, but are not human editable.
 They are large (over 11MB) and all fields and elements are present, even if empty or not used.

-The FootSmart format covers the most common use cases in an easy to use format.
+The FootSmart format covers the most common use cases in an easy-to-use format.
 The top level includes color palettes, devices (including message definitions) and banks.

 The FootSmart format only requires values for non-empty fields and elements.